chrisbpawsey/hpc-intro/_episodes/060-resources.md

 > You might also want to have the scheduler email you to tell you when the job is done.
 >
 > Hint: the job only needs 1 cpu and not too much time.
 > The trick is figuring out just how much you'll need!
+>
+> Do not forget to check the `.e` file produced by the job to make sure there are no errors!
+> You should also check the `.o` file produced by the job to make sure it contains the output
+> from the CFD program.
 {: .challenge}

 Once the job completes, we can query the scheduler to see how long our job took.